 Information for international students

-The minimum requirement for this course is Academic IELTS 7.0 with no element score less than 6.5.
-Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.
+English language requirements - The minimum requirement for this course is academic IELTS 7.0 with no element score less than 7.0.

 Course contact details